CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Introduction

 This paper is organized as follows.
 Section~\ref{sec:csi} discusses the potential of pure, cryogenic CsI as scintillator material for PET, and how the choice of this material leads naturally to monolithic crystals.
 Section~\ref{sec:crysp} describes the CRYSP baseline design and section~\ref{sec:electronics} focuses on the dedicated electronics.
 The modelization of the apparatus using the Geant4 simulation framework~\cite{GEANT4:2002zbu} is detailed in section~\ref{sec:mc}.
 Section~\ref{sec:vertex} discusses our strategy to reconstruct the gamma impact coordinates using convolutional neural networks (CNNs).
-In section \ref{sec:eval} we discuss the main parameters illustrating CRYSP performance following the NEMA guidelines (e.g., sensitivity, NECR, spatial resolution).
-Section \ref{sec:images} offers an evaluation of the apparatus performance using a modified Jaszczak phantom, comparing it with a reference detector based on pixelated LYSO crystals.
+The main parameters illustrating CRYSP performance following the NEMA guidelines (e.g., sensitivity, NECR, spatial resolution), {compared with a reference detector based on pixelated LYSO crystals, are discussed throughout sections~\ref{sec:sensitivity} to \ref{sec:pileup}.
+Section \ref{sec:images} offers an evaluation of the {two apparatus imaging} performances using a modified Jaszczak phantom.
+A discussion of the implications of our findings on the development of TBPET scanners is included in section~\ref{sec:discussion}.
 Conclusions are presented in section \ref{sec:conclu}.